BradleySheldon/Password-Generator/README.md

 - ✅ Display password strength (Weak, Medium, Strong)
 - ✅ Toggle dashed-line separators between passwords
 - ✅ Numbering of each password in the output
+- ✅ Built in password analyzer for existing passwords
 - ✅ Copy all passwords to clipboard
 - ✅ Export passwords to `.txt` and `.csv` formats